cyatreya/Hough_Transform/README.md

 ![](assets/README/3.png)

 This form is, however, not able to represent vertical lines.
 Therefore, the Hough transform uses the form in Equation 2, which can be rewritten to Equation 3 to be similar to Equation 1.
-The parameters θ and r $\rho$ is the angle of the line and the distance from the line to the origin respectively.
+The parameters θ and r or as many people call it \rho is the angle of the line and the distance from the line to the origin respectively.

 ![](assets/README/4.png)